 Until 2019, continue to develop key clinical compounds, such as clofazimine to treat drug resistant tuberculosis and make successful compounds available at affordable costs in developing world countries where the diseases are endemic.

-In 2015, engage stakeholders to shape healthcare systems reforms focusing on improving patient outcomes.
+In 2016, further strengthen discussions with stakeholders to shape healthcare system reforms focusing on improving patient outcomes.

 During 2014-2016, drive advocacy activities linked to World Sight Day in at least 20 countries, to highlight the importance of eye health through community-based events, broader corporate messaging and support, and by partnering with key NGOs.